meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-11-14-bayesian-classification.md

 - [Calculating the Probability of Each Species](#calculating)
 - [Summary](#summary)
 - [Bonus: The Intuition Behind Bayes' Theorem](#bonus)

+<a id="learning-objectives"></a>
+## Learning Objectives

+- Identify the types of problems Bayes Theorem is useful for.
+- Observe an application of Bayes Theorem to example medical data.
+- Determine how to apply Bayes Theorem to the prediction problem of your choosing.

 <a id="background"></a>
 ## Background